Ezz-di/tewjihScrapper/Readme.md

 * Python3
 * Pip3
 <br >
-First of all, set up the environment of indeed Scrapper using this command.
+First of all, set up the environment of tewjih scrapper by using this command.

 > python3 -m venv /path/to/new/virtual/environment